 This report outlines specific requirements for food and agricultural products imports into Austria.
-Austria, as a member of the European Union, follows the EU directives and regulations.
-It is recommended that this report be read in conjunction with the EU Food and Agricultural Import Regulations and Standards Report.
-Last updated October 2018.
+Austria as a member of the European Union (EU) follows the EU directives and regulations.
+It is therefore recommended that this report be read in conjunction with the Food and Agricultural Import Regulations and Standards (FAIRS) report produced by the US Mission to the EU in Brussels, Belgium, available at the FAS GAIN Report Database.